 Here are graphs of inflation-adjusted, historical housing prices.

 When I first noticed the U.S. housing bubble in spring of 2001, I never imagined it would last as long or get as big as it did.
 Real estate activity peaked in the summer of 2005, but home prices kept rising for another year.
 In spring of 2006, I couldn't believe that real estate prices were still rising even though housing inventories were also rising.
 Therefore, at a time when many people denied the existence of a housing bubble, I created these real estate charts in an effort to warn people that they were over-paying for real estate.

-Now, over a dozen years after I first noticed the housing bubble and many years after I first created these real estate charts, the U.S. national housing bubble has completely deflated.
+Over a dozen years after I first noticed the housing bubble and many years after I first created these real estate charts, the U.S. national housing bubble had completely deflated.
 Since the beginning of 2012, however, a new housing bubble has been rapidly forming in the western United States—especially in California.

 This site aims to inform people about the current state of the real estate market with inflation-adjusted charts and spreadsheets showing today's real estate prices compared to their historical norm.

-While you're here, I encourage you to check out my stock charts, too!
+Thank you for visiting.
+Please check out my stock charts, too!

 Inflation-adjusted house prices